 Deathmatches, races, captures...
 I made a lot of custom jobs (I think over 100!?) so I can't detail them all here, but I'll discuss a few of my favourite ones and throw in some links to play them in the PC version of GTA Online.
 These were all made on the PS3 version of the game, which meant I was using a much more limited version of the creator than the PS4, Xbox One and PC versions got later on.
 This meant I had to get creative to work around some of the strict limitations.

 If you want to see all of my custom jobs and play them for yourself, click the button below and filter the results by the console you play GTA Online on.
-Each individual job discussed below will also have a direct link to download it for use in the PC version of the game.
+Each individual job discussed below will also have a direct link to its Social Club page where you can view the level layout and download it for use in the PC version of the game.

 How to Play